Yaku (YAKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Yaku Historical Price

-According to the latest data gathered on Yaku live price page, the current price of Yaku is 0.00243208USD.
-The circulating supply of Yaku(YAKU) is 495.31M YAKU , giving it a market capitalization of $1.20M.
+According to the latest data gathered on Yaku live price page, the current price of Yaku is 0.00200691USD.
+The circulating supply of Yaku(YAKU) is 495.31M YAKU , giving it a market capitalization of $832.17K.

 The Yaku Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YAKU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.